Fengze, Quanzhou

-' (丰泽区 (豐澤區, Fēngzé Qū, Hong-te̍k Khu)) is a district of the city of Quanzhou, Fujian province, People's Republic of China.
-It has an area of 126.5 km2 and a population of 698,557 (2020).
+Fengze (丰泽区 (豐澤區, Fēngzé Qū, Hong-te̍k Khu)) is a district of the city of Quanzhou, Fujian province, China.
+It has an area of 126.5 km2 and a population of 698,557 as of 2020.

 Fengze District occupies most of Quanzhou Prefecture-level City's central urban area (the place that is marked as "Quanzhou" on most maps), with the exception of several square kilometers on the west and southwest sides of downtown, which belongs to Licheng District.
-While most of Quanzhou's historical and cultural center is in that area falling into Licheng District, most of the new developments are in Fengze District.
+Although most of Quanzhou's historical and cultural center is in that area falling into Licheng District, most of the new developments are in Fengze District.

 Administrative divisions

-Fengze District has 8 subdistricts under its jurisdiction:
+Fengze District has eight subdistricts under its jurisdiction: